7ute/directavel/README.md

 - `clearCache`: Clears Directus collection cache to prevent "inexistant field" errors ;
 - `loadTailwindThemeColors`: Reloads the Tailwind theme colors ;
 - `loadCurrentAdminId`: Reloads the Directus admin user ID.

+## Tests
+This package is tested with [Pest](https://pestphp.com/).
+To run the tests, use `composer tests`.

+## Contributions
+Pull requests are welcome.
+Pull requests with tests are even more welcome.

 ## Security
 If you discover a security vulnerability within this package, please send an e-mail to Julien Cauvin at contact@7ute.fr.